Introduction and Exclusive Explanation of OSPF Operation

 In the database synchronization stage, the first state is ExStart state, in this state a master and slave relationship created between each router and its adjacent DR and BDR.
 The router with the higher router ID acts as the master for the Exchange state.
 In Figure-4 below, Router2 becomes the master.

 In the Exchange state, the master and slave routers exchange one or more DBD packets.
-A DBD packet also includes information about the LSA entry header that appears in the router’s LSDB.
+A DBD packet also includes information about the LSA entry header in the router’s LSDB.

-The entries can be about a network or a link and each LSA entry header also includes information about the type of link-state, the advertising router address, the cost of the link, and also the sequence number.
-The sequence number determines the newness of the received link-state information.
+The entries can be about a network or a link, and each LSA entry header also includes information about the type of link state, the advertising router address, the cost of the link, and the sequence number.
+The sequence number determines the newness of the received link state information.

-In Figure-5, Router2 sends a DBD packet to Router1 and Router1 receives the DBD packet and do the following actions:
+In Figure-5, Router2 sends a DBD packet to Router1, and Router1 receives the DBD packet and does the following actions:

-- It sends acknowledges the receipt of the DBD packet using the LSAck packet.
+- It acknowledges the receipt of the DBD packet using the LSAck packet.

 - Sends DBD packets to Router2.